Nidhin-B/MidRoom/README.md

 # MidRoom
-MidRoom — Minimalist Ambient Web Text Editor
+MidRoom — Minimalist Ambient Web Text Editor.
 A minimalist, immersive writing sanctuary designed for the void.
 Midroom provides a distraction-free, atmospheric darkroom for your thoughts, featuring a custom particle-driven environment and a persistent vault for your drafts.
 Built for creators who need a space that feels as deep as their stories.

 Key Features: